magomimmo/modern-cljs/doc/second-edition/tutorial-08.md

 [PITA][13].

-That's why I searched around to see if someone else, having my same pain, has created a lib to represent those elments as CLJS data structure instead of strings of HTML.
+That's why I searched around to see if someone else, having my same pain, has created a lib to represent those elments as CLJS data structures instead of HTML strings.

 ## hiccups

 The first CLJS library I found to relieve my pain was [hiccups][6].
 Even if it's an incomplete port of [hiccup][7] on CLJS, it's solid and stable enough for the purposes of this tutorial.
 It uses vectors to represent HTML tags and maps to represent a tag's attributes.

-## Stop IFDE and add hiccups
+## Stop the IFDE and add hiccups

-Even if we could add a new dependency to IFDE while it's running, as soon as we the IFDE exits that dependency is gone.
+Even if we could add a new dependency to IFDE while it's running, as soon as the IFDE exits that dependency is gone.
 So, to go on with the next step, stop any `boot` related process and add the `hiccups` lib into `build.boot` before starting the IFDE again: